telerik/blazor-docs/knowledge-base/inputs-align-text-right.md

 ## Solution

-You can use all standard CSS customizations for inputs in the Telerik UI for Blazor.
-To make cascading of the styles easier you can use the `Class` parameter available to all inputs and pass a custom CSS class.
-Use the `text-align` rule with a suitable query selector.
+You can use [standard CSS customizations]({%slug themes-override%}) for inputs in the Telerik UI for Blazor.
+To make cascading of the styles easier, use the `Class` parameter and pass a custom CSS class.
+Use the `text-align` rule with a suitable selector.

 The example below shows how to align a numeric textbox and a combo box to the right, and how to align a textbox to the center.